You Don't Know Me (Jax Jones song)

-"You Don't Know Me" is a song by English DJ and record producer Jax Jones featuring vocals from Raye.
+"You Don't Know Me" is a song by English DJ and record producer Jax Jones featuring vocals from singer Raye.
 The song, sampling the bassline of M.A.N.D.Y. vs. Booka Shade's 2005 hit "Body Language", was released as a digital download in the United Kingdom on 9 December 2016, through Polydor Records in the United Kingdom.
 The song peaked at number three on the UK Singles Chart.

 Music video

-A lyric and audio video to accompany the release of "You Don't Know Me" was first released onto YouTube on 8 December 2016, through Jax Jones's official YouTube account.
+A lyric and audio video to accompany the release of "You Don't Know Me" was first released on YouTube on 8 December 2016, through Jax Jones's official YouTube account.
 A live version of the song was also uploaded and grime MC Stormzy makes a cameo appearance.